michelesr/thesis/src/ci.md

 thus avoiding misunderstandings between those persons.
 Build results can also be published and can act as a quality indicator of the software development process and of the released products.
-For Open Source projects, a Continuous Integration system provide an incentive for contribution.
+For Open Source projects, a Continuous Integration system provides an incentive for contribution.

 In order to provide a better Continuous Integration system, the following requirements are to be satisfied:

 - the build process that follows a push has to be fast to provide the feedback as soon as possible

 - a daily complete build of the projects has to be performed in order to assure the correctness of the software